git5loxosec/rMETAshell/README.md

 rMETAshell takes a reverse shell command and an image, video or text file as input.
 It then injects the command into the file using metadata comments.
 After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.

 # Features:
-Metadata-Based Shell Injection: Inject reverse shell commands into image, video, and text file metadata, ensuring seamless integration with target systems.
+Metadata-Based Shell Injection: Inject reverse shell commands into image, video, and text file, ensuring seamless integration with target systems.

 One-Liner Generation: Automatically generate one-liners for quick and efficient remote shell access.
 Choose from a variety of execution methods tailored to different file formats.